Andre-Pham/TechTicksAssignment/App Breakdown.md

 * Date picker for start/end dates
 * Task status option

+Clarifications:

+* If a task is past its end date/time, is it counted as ongoing?
+Or should I add an "overdue" option

 Potential features?

 * Select multiple - delete all
 * Delete all completed
+* Overdue tasks